Report 9: Approaching the Coast – South America in sight

 Whenever the cook’s mate tossed anything leeward over board, the gulls would plunge into the sea.
 The albatross did not do that, though yesterday as always someone eventually threw something into the sea.

-During the day the birds got smaller, initially as black-headed gulls, then starlings, larks and, finally, a couple of parrots arrived.
+finally, a couple of parrots arrived.
 But no one from the ships officers and sailors was interested in it.
 They wanted to catch a few wild ducks there just off the coast – low flying – south between Sao Paulo and Montevideo.
 There a half-dozen of them stood at the railing on the pin rail with a safety line around their waist and a flimsy net in their hand.

 Around afternoon coffee time the ducks came and sometimes flew in a three to six fold lineup in 2 to 10 meters above the sea on the ship’s side from right to left or from left to right .The sailors turned into hunters quickly throwing their nets, like a lasso in the bird-trajectory.
 Despite several swings and frequent attempts, only seven ducks went into the net.
 This was too little to supply more than the ships commanding crew.
 Four decks boys of the watch could be kept busy plucking feathers from 4 to 8pm, trained by the chef himself.
 We quickly learned: I managed a duck in 14 minutes.
 Then there came my relief, because I had my turn at the helm.